-TEMA does not earn money from the sale of its publications, neither in digital nor in paper format.
+TEMA does not earn money from selling its publications in digital or paper format.

-TEMA applies an Article Processing Charge (APC) only if the contribution is accepted for publication after the double-blind peer-review process and the possible manuscript revision to cover the costs of journal production and management and the peer-review manuscript evaluation process.
+TEMA applies an Article Processing Charge (APC) only if the contribution is accepted for publication after the double-blind peer review process and the possible manuscript revision in order to cover the costs of journal production and management and the peer review manuscript evaluation process.

 The contribution for the publication of each article is:

-TEMA undertakes to ensure that no commercial activity for purposes other than scientific dissemination can influence editorial decisions.
+TEMA ensures that no commercial activity other than scientific dissemination can influence editorial decisions.

-TEMA undertakes to ensure that the procedure for publishing contributions validated through the objective and fair double-blind peer-review process is carried out in agreement with the Editor and that this is always subject to compliance with the legal requirements in force at the time regarding defamation, copyright infringement, and plagiarism.
+TEMA ensures that the procedure for publishing contributions validated through the unbiased and fair double-blind peer review process is carried out in agreement with the Editor and that this is always subject to compliance with the legal requirements in force at the time regarding defamation, copyright infringement, and plagiarism.
 The publisher may consult with other publishers or reviewers in making this decision.

-TEMA undertakes to ensure that the Editor does not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial consultants, and, where applicable, the publisher.
+TEMA ensures that the Editor does not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial consultants, and, where applicable, the publisher.

 Conflicts of interest and disclosure

-TEMA undertakes to ensure that the contents of a contribution submitted for publication cannot be used by the publisher without the author’s express written permission, even in the absence of publication.
+TEMA ensures that the contents of a contribution submitted for publication cannot be used by the publisher without the author’s express written permission, even in the absence of publication.
 Confidential information or ideas obtained through peer review are confidential and unusable.

-TEMA undertakes to ensure that the reviewers identify the documentary sources used in an article subject to revision even in the absence of an explicit reference by the author and that any citation corresponds to the contents covered in the dissertation, of any nature and type.
+TEMA ensures that the reviewers identify the documentary sources used in an article subject to revision even in the absence of an explicit reference by the author and that any citation corresponds to the contents covered in the dissertation of any nature and type.

-TEMA undertakes to ensure that reviewers identify any significant similarity or overlap between the article under review and any other published document of which they are aware and, if this is the case, report it to the Editor.
+TEMA ensures that reviewers identify any significant similarity or overlap between the article under review and any other published document they are aware of and, if this is the case, report it to the Editor.

-TEMA undertakes to ensure that reviewers operate according to standards of objectivity and that substantive assessments of the contents of the article under review do not contain arbitrary formulations that harm the scientific dignity of the author or that are not sufficiently circumstantial.
+TEMA ensures that reviewers operate according to standards of objectivity and that substantive assessments of the contents of the article under review do not contain arbitrary formulations that harm the scientific dignity of the author or that are not sufficiently detailed.

-TEMA undertakes to ensure that, in the event that an auditor considers that he/she is not qualified to perform the review correctly or that he/she is unable to carry it out within the time limits established by the review process, the Editor will promptly replace him/her with another reviewer deemed suitable.
+TEMA ensures that, in the event that an reviewer considers that he/she is not qualified to perform the review correctly or that he/she is unable to carry it out within the time limits established by the review process, the Editor will promptly replace him/her with another reviewer deemed suitable.